backlineint/standalone-drupal-pl/README.md

 # Standalone Drupal-Friendly Pattern Lab Boilerplate

-My personal boilerplate for a standalone Pattern Lab instance that will be a dependency of a Drupal theme.
+My personal boilerplate for a standalone Pattern Lab instance that will be used as an external dependency of a Drupal theme.

 ## Prerequistes